 If you decide to give weights a try, and I highly recommend you do, start with light weights.
 If you’d like more muscle definition, gradually progress to heavier weights.

 Some of the very best exercises to tone legs incorporate lifting and pushing motions involving weights and resistance.
 The perfect piece of equipment for this is a weight bench.
-With a weight bench, along with your legs, you will be able to tone your upper body and core, for a total body workout.
+Along with toning your legs, using a weight bench will tone your upper body and core, giving you a total body workout.

 What are the Best Leg Workouts for Women to do at Home?